 Grade is a word pathologists use to describe how different the cancer looks compared to the normal tissue in the colon.
-Because the normal epithelial cells in the colon form glands, adenocarcinoma is usually divided into four grades based on how much of the tumour is made of glands:
+Because the normal epithelial cells in the colon connect together to make glands, adenocarcinoma is usually divided into four grades based on how much of the tumour is made of glands: